 Meadow Montessori School begins with a deep respect for children as unique individuals.
 We are concerned about the development of the whole child—social and emotional, intellectual, and physical.
 An underlying purpose of a Meadow Montessori School education is to aid the child in independence and self-formation by creating an environment that can unlock the inherent potentials and intelligence within each child.

 A Montessori education is an “education for life”.
 Learning is a hands-on which parallels the newly revised BC curriculum.
-Students learn by trial, error and discovery within a prepared environment.
+Students learn by trial, error, inquiry and discovery within a prepared environment.
 This approach is responsive to individual learning styles and allows the child to progress at their best pace.
 Each child becomes fully engaged in the learning process.

 We believe that by helping each child to discover their own unique talents and possibilities we prepare them to succeed in the real world of ideas, enterprise and challenging perspectives.